 - How does my student accept their admissions offer, and what are the next steps to enroll?

 When will my student hear from their advisor and get their class schedule?
 How do they register for classes?

-- As part of the orientation process, your student will be guided to register for their classes.
+- Once students have completed the Orientation Data Form and submitted their immunization requirements, their academic advisor will contact them to begin planning their course schedule.
 Course registration timeline, process and student experience differs by major and/or special program.
-The chart on this page will be shared with your student to help them know what to expect and when in terms of course registration for their major or program.
+Information will be shared with your student to help them understand the course registration process for their major or program.

 - Generally, new first-year students are registered for fall classes sometime between May 1 and July 1.
 Some majors/programs are given a partial schedule, and new students are instructed to register themselves for the remaining classes (e.g., UB Seminar course and, sometimes, a UB Pathways course).
 New transfer students register for fall classes with their academic advisor’s assistance sometime between April 1 and Sept.
 1.